 Tom Wilkes began his police career in September 1977 in Kansas.
 He started with the Aurora Police Department in September 1983.
 As an officer, his assignments with the Aurora Police Department include: Patrol, Field Training Officer, Police Academy staff member, and Foot Patrol Unit.
 Promoted to Sergeant in 1995, he was assigned to Patrol, Research and Development, School Resource Officers Unit, and Professional Standards and CALEA Accreditation.

 Additional assignments include working with the Hostage Negotiator Team 1991-2010.
 He was promoted to Lieutenant in 2010.
 Lt.
-Wilkes has been an instructor in criminal justice courses since 1987 for Araphoe Community College and later, CCA.
+Wilkes has been an instructor in criminal justice courses since 1987 for Arapahoe Community College and later, CCA.
 Lt.
-Wilkes attended Witchita State University and received a Bachelor of Science in 1977.
+Wilkes attended Wichita State University and received a Bachelor of Science in 1977.
 He received a Master of Administration of Justice (MAJ) in 1981.

 Back to Top